mysteryperutours/pburtchaell.com/content/posts/2014/Project 2014 - Week One.md

 ---
 title: Project 2014 - Week 1 & Concept
-description: An intoduction to Project 2014 and designs from w1/52
+description: An introduction to Project 2014 and designs from w1/52
 date: 2014-01-18
-post: true
-posted: 01-18-2014
+template: post.hbt
 ---

 I finally have some time to publish an introduction and w1/52 of my largest side-project for 2014: _Project 2014_!